 If the Respondent or Complainant submits an appeal and the appeal is granted, both parties will be informed by the Student Conduct Administrator that an appeal has been granted.

 - Once all parties have been notified that an appeal has been granted, the Complainant or Respondent will have the option to submit a response to the appeal in writing.
 This response must be received by 5:00pm on the third calendar day following the receipt of the appeal notification.

 - Once a board has been convened, the original appeal letter and any responses will be submitted to the Appeals Board.
 This board will be chaired by one of the voting members of the Appeals Board.

 The Respondent or Complainant may request the removal of a member of the Appeals Board, if the student has reason to believe that the member may not be fair or impartial.
-This request, including rationale, must be submitted to the Dean of Students in writing at least 48 hours in advance of the hearing.
-The final decision to remove a member of the board is at the discretion of the Dean of Students or their designee.
+This request, including rationale, must be submitted to the College Life Office in writing at least 48 hours in advance of the hearing.
+The final decision to remove a member of the board is at the discretion of the Student Conduct Administrator or Title IX Deputy.

 - The Appeals Board will have access to reports, statements by the Complainant, Respondent, witnesses and any other materials gathered during the investigation.

 - The Appeal Board will vote on whether or not the original sanction(s) should be amended.
 Amendment of the sanctions may include an increase or decrease in severity.

 - The Appeals Board may, in its sole discretion, meet with the Complainant, Respondent, others involved in the process, or the Adjudicator in order to determine whether the original sanction(s) should be amended.
 During any meeting with the Complainant, Respondent and/or other individuals, the Appeals Board will not revisit the entire matter, but will limit its discussion to whether the sanction is unreasonable as previously identified.